yanxiaodi/EmployeePayslipCalculator/README.md

 This folder contains two projects.

 `EmployeePayslipCalculator.WebApi` is an ASP.NET Core project.
-It exposes a web api to the callers.
-Any clients can use this api through the HTTP protocol.
+It exposes a We b API to the callers.
+Any clients can use this API through the HTTP protocol.
 This architecture is more and more popular in modern software development.

 First, I use this code shown below to register an instance of `PayslipCalculatorService` in the `ConfigureServices` method of `Startup` class: